 Microsoft Teams

-To send Validio notifications to designated channels in Microsoft Teams, you will first need to:
+To send Validio notifications to designated channels in Microsoft Teams, you must first:

 - Create an app in Microsoft Teams for Validio.